JonathanGatz/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React compartmentalizes code in order to work with a few components rather than thousands

 1. Describe component state.

+It's both an array and a functioon in one.
+They act in conjuction with one another

 1. Describe props.

+these are arguments passed into components

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+It egffects anything outside the scope of it's function.
+It's run after the function is ran.
+Good to clean up code (stop clicks)

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.